 Class participation is required and accounts for 15% of the total grade.
 Attendance will be taken through online Carmen quizzes and/or real-time in-class quizzes, as well as in-class discussions based on the readings.

 If you have excuses, please notify me before class.
+Excuses after class, except for certain emergencies, will not be accepted.

 Lab assignments (60%)